Simple & Straightforward Guide on CBD Oil in Texas in 2021

+Today, CBD oil in Texas is as real, and as legal, as ever.
 In fact, people are eager to learn more and CBD stores are popping up all over the state.
-CBD is becoming increasingly popular and CBD coffees, smoothies, and massages are a new normal for Texans.
+CBD is becoming increasingly popular, and CBD coffees, smoothies, and massages are a new normal for Texans.

 However, seeing how state laws and regulations regarding the subject are overly complicated, many Texans are left confused, to say the least.

 CBD Texas Law: Marijuana, Hemp, CBD — Are They the Same?

-First things first, we need to make a few distinctions.
-Lawmakers talk about marijuana, hemp, CBD, at the same time, thus people put them all in the same basket, adding to the overall chaos.
+First of all, we need to make a few distinctions.
+Lawmakers talk about marijuana, hemp, and CBD at the same time.
+Thus people put them all in the same basket, adding to the overall chaos.

 According to CBD laws in Texas, marijuana has more than 0.3% THC on a dry weight basis, whereas hemp has less than 0.3% THC.
-Therefore, marijuana use and possession in Texas is illegal, unlike hemp’s.
+Therefore, marijuana use and possession in Texas is illegal.

-So, what is CBD then?
+So, what is CBD, then?
 CBD, or cannabidiol, is but one of about a hundred natural components found in a hemp plant.
 It can be extracted from the plant in the form of CBD oil, which can then be infused into other products — namely, food and drinks — or taken as is.

-The oil is packed with nutrients, as well as other amino and omega acids that bring you tons of health benefits.
+The oil is packed with nutrients and other amino and omega acids that bring you tons of health benefits.
 However, you should note that the FDA doesn’t approve, regulate, or control CBD products.

-1915: The El Paso Ban — the first US city to ban cannabis.
+1915: The El Paso Ban — The first US city to ban cannabis.

-1919: Restricted Sale — the possession of cannabis remained legal, but non-medicinal use was labeled a misdemeanor.
+1919: Restricted Sale — The possession of cannabis remained legal, but non-medicinal use was labeled a misdemeanor.

-1931: Statewide Ban — cannabis possession was banned for the whole state of Texas.
+1931: Statewide Ban — Cannabis possession was banned for the whole state of Texas.

-2007: HB 2391 — instead of an immediate arrest, the possession of up to 4oz of cannabis meant the police could “cite and release”; the same penalties still applied though.
+2007: HB 2391 — Instead of an immediate arrest, the possession of up to 4 oz of cannabis meant the police could “cite and release.”
+The same penalties still applied, though.

 - Multiple sclerosis MS